 To fix this issue, you can try one of the following solutions:

 Next, move your attention to invalid traffic concerns.
-This part is obvious if you received an “Invalid traffic concerns” limit.
+This part is evident if you received an “Invalid traffic concerns” limit.
 It’s also a good option for any publisher that wants to protect their AdSense account from invalid traffic.

 AdSense accounts often get banned for invalid traffic, so it’s not something you want to mess around with.
 You want to distance your website from any form of invalid traffic.
 Since ad fraud is a critical issue that the digital advertising industry is struggling with, MonetizeMore’s award winning IVT detection solution Traffic Cop will help you save time & money.